changun/ora-server-apis/README.md

 #1.
 Lifestreams Login

   * **GET** */login* (required parameter ***redirect***)
       * This API starts the login process of Lifestreams.
-An Ora client should have a *"Sign-in with Google"* button which, upon clicked, directs user to this API.
+An Ora client should have a *"Sign-in with Google"* button which, upon click, directs user to this API.
 A ***redirect*** parameter should be given to let Lifestreams server know where the user should be redirected to after login.

-      * If sign-in succeeded, the server will redirect the user to the redirect url with ***key*** and ***uid*** paramter set.
+      * If sign-in succeeded, the server will redirect the user to the ***redirect*** url with ***key*** and ***uid*** paramters appended.
 The ***key*** is a temporary token for the client to interact with Lifestreams server in behalf of the user.
 The ***uid*** is the unique identifier of the user in the system.
 Please remember both of them as they will be needed in the subsequent requests.

-      * If sign-in failed, the server will redirect the user to the redirect url with ***error*** parameter set, which specifies the reason of failure.
+      * If sign-in failed, the server will redirect the user to the ***redirect*** url with ***error*** parameter appended, which specifies the reason of failure.
       *
-      * Note that the redirect parameter must be a full and encoded url. **Example**: http://lifestreams.smalldata.io/login?redirect=http%3A%2F%2Fwww.google.com%0A
+      * Note that the redirect parameter must be a full and properly encoded url. **Example**: http://lifestreams.smalldata.io/login?redirect=http%3A%2F%2Fwww.google.com%0A

 #2.
 Oauth
   * **GET** */oauth/check-auth* (required parameter ***key*** and ***provider***)
       * This API allows a client to check wheter the user has connected a specific data provider with Lifestreams or not.
-Currently the supported providers are *gmail* and *moves* (case sensitive).
+Currently, the supported providers are *gmail* and *moves* (case sensitive).

-      * A Ora client should prevent the user from entering the Ora main UI if the user has not connected both gmail and moves to Lifestreams.
+      * A Ora client should prevent the user from entering the Ora main UI if the user has not connected either gmail or moves with Lifestreams.

       * **Example**: http://lifestreams.smalldata.io/oauth/check-auth?provider=gmail&key=[KEY_RETURNED_BY_LOGIN_API]

   *  **GET** */oauth/auth* (required parameter ***key***, ***provider***, and ***redirect***)
-      * This API starts the OAuth procedure for the user to grant the access to his/her data to Lifestreams and redirects the user to the ***redirect*** url when procedure finished.
+      * This API starts the OAuth procedure for the user to connect his account on a specific data provider with Lifestreams and redirects the user to the ***redirect*** url when procedure finished.
       * **Example**: http://lifestreams.smalldata.io/oauth/check-auth?provider=gmail&key=[KEY_RETURNED_BY_LOGIN_API]&redirect=http%3A%2F%2Fwww.google.com%0A

 #3.
 Ora
   * **GET** */ora/users* (required paramter: ***key***)
-      * Returns a JSON array with all the exisitng Ora users' uids.
+      * Returns a JSON array containing all the exisitng Ora users' uids (including the requesting user him or herself).
       * **Sample Response**

         ```json
         ["c8fcd06d-ed99-4575-bb95-1a33a033b0a8"]
         ```

   * **GET** */ora/* ***:uid:*** */profile* (required paramter: ***key***.
-The ***uid*** segment of the url must be a uid returned in the previous API)
+The ***uid*** segment of the url must be a valid uid returned in the previous API)
       * Returns a JSON object that contains the profile of a specific user.
       * **Sample Response**